 Classroom Etiquette:

 Please be courteous to the others in the classroom by keeping distractions to a minimum, turning off any noise-making devices, and giving the class your full attention.
 You are welcome to use laptops in the classroom for note-taking and other authorized tasks.
 However, other uses of technological devices are likely to be distracting and possibly even offensive to other persons in the classroom and are therefore prohibited.
 If I believe there is a problem with improper usage of laptops or other electronic devices in class, I reserve the right to ban them.
 If it is absolutely necessary for you to leave the classroom while class is in session, please do not disrupt the class upon entering or exiting the room.

-TWEN:
+Tentative schedule:

-The syllabus and reading assignments are or will be posted on TWEN, as well as other relevant information.
-You will be expected to check TWEN each week and are responsible for any materials posted.
-Tentative schedule: This is the proposed schedule for the semester.
+This is the proposed schedule for the semester.
 It may have some variations over the course of the semester depending on the discussions/questions that we are involved in.
 Any change will be included and posted on a revised Syllabus.
 For each class I have included the reading assignment from our text, we will analyze the suggested reading assignments and discuss notes, questions and problems.

 Day 1.
-Tuesday January 11.
+Tuesday January 16.